cloudmesh/cloudmesh-queue/README.md

 and also set them that way variables["jobset"] = VALUE.
 ```

-## Alternative Installation and Additional Documentation for CLoudmesh
+## Alternative Installation and Additional Documentation for Cloudmesh-job

-You can savely ignore this section if you installed cloudmehs-job with the previous method
+You can safely ignore this section if you installed cloudmehs-job with the previous method.

 Please note that several other methods are available which are pointed to in the
 installation documentation.